 The Maltese archipelago consists of three major islands – Malta, Gozo and Comino.
 Comino only has a population of 3!

 Although Malta has its own language (Maltese, duh), which has a Sicilian/Arab origin, English is the second official language in Malta, with a whopping 76% of the population speaking English and a further 36% speaking Italian.
 While it is nice to learn a couple of words of Maltese, it won’t be considered rude to only speak in English when you’re visiting Malta.

 On the topic of English, Malta was under British rule for 150 years, and there are still strong British influences on the island today.
 In addition to the red telephone boxes that you will see around the islands, it is important to note that the Maltese drive on the left side of the road, the plug sockets are the UK three-pin sockets (so make sure to bring a UK adaptor!) and beer is served in pints (568 ml).

-If you are British and need hospital treatment during your Malta trip, care is free as long as you show your passport.
+If you are British and need hospital treatment during your trip to Malta, care is free as long as you show your passport.
 This is due to a reciprocal agreement between Malta and Great Britain.

 Public transport in Malta is cheap and easy.
 A single bus ticket costs €1.50 and is valid for two hours.
 If you prefer to use taxis than I recommend the BOLT taxi app, which is a great alternative to Uber and can sometimes work out cheaper than taking the bus if there are several of you (a taxi from Sliema to St. Julian’s is around €5, cheaper than 4 bus tickets and much quicker).